lynsei/lynsei/README.md

 > Because if "keeping you out of jail" isn't a good enough reason, I don't know what is!

+PS:  You may say "Ah I'd never need to encrypt everything because I do nothing wrong.
+Well do you trust everyone around you?
+Do you trust everyone you work with?
+You shouldn't be so trusting if you do.
+All it takes is one failed business partnership, or one disgruntled employee to start a track with these sorts of agencies and they will literally cross major social boundaries in order to get what they want.
+I'm proof of that.
+So I know you may be a saint, but I thought I was too.
+Success has hidden enemies, remember that!

+My way of life now is to always just stay vigilant, and implement as much ZTA architecture as I can, both personally and professionally.
+Trust is something that needs to constantly be evaluated, and so security should be fluid, dynamic, and highly segmented.
+For more information you can always reach me on my public slack: [allwedois.slack.com](https://allwedois.slack.com)

 --Lynsei Asynynivynya![emergentary2](https://user-images.githubusercontent.com/16281585/173702301-baa85c0e-89b9-4450-84b7-6c770a93f9d2.png)
 ![lynsei-dark](https://user-images.githubusercontent.com/16281585/173704263-e12939a8-aac7-4330-a97a-419246a9bb04.png)